 Perched atop a 1950's era concrete beach house the Futuro has withstood hurricanes Ivan and Dennis; Victoria says "It's round and aerodynamic so when rain and wind hit it it doesn't get too damaged."
 The house also withstands hordes of tourists on a daily basis; Clarkin tells us that on a busy beach day 500 or more people take photos of the Futuro.

 We can place the Futuro on site using Google Earth's historical satellite imagery as far back as 012394; the current imagery is dated 010312.
 However all of the evidence suggests that this Futuro has only ever been located here.
-An article on the website Toes In The Sand [Dead link - see pdf here] informs us that "A helicopter helped it land on it's current launch pad in the early seventies".
+An article on the website Toes In The Sand (dead link removed - see pdf here) informs us that "A helicopter helped it land on it's current launch pad in the early seventies".
 That same article also references hurricane Ivan telling us that "It even held its ground through Hurricane Ivan which completely immersed it's 'launch pad' in water".
-I am assuming that the "launch pad" is the building upon which the Futuro is situated.
+We are assuming that the "launch pad" is the building upon which the Futuro is situated.

 Another possible indication of age is a really cool old black and white photo of the Futuro.
-Though I have not been able to find the date this photo was taken the composition and tone along with the car parked out front all suggest a photgraph of some age.
+Though we have not been able to find the date this photo was taken the composition and tone along with the car parked out front all suggest a photgraph of some age.
 The copyright on the photo is held by the Pensacola Beach Preservation and Historical Society and you can check it out here.
-This photo also appeared in the Toes In The Sand [Dead link - see pdf here] article referenced above and it is seen on page 95 of Douglas Curran's book In Advance of the Landing.
+This photo also appeared in the Toes In The Sand (dead link removed - see pdf here) article referenced above and it is seen on page 95 of Douglas Curran's book In Advance of the Landing.
 In the book the notes that accompany the photo suggest that the Futuro was 36 feet in diameter; this is not the case and a quick check on Google maps will confirm that this unit is the same size as other Futuros.
-A photo of my copy of the book is below.

 Also of interest on the same RoadsideAmerica.com page is the suggestion, in another comment, that the "structure is built like a UFO to lift up and float if the area is ever flooded out".
-To me clearly an incorrect statement; there is nothing I have ever seen that would suggest that as a design motive on the part of Matti Suuronen and based on the Futuros I have seen in person I am not too sure they would float that well anyway.
+To us clearly an incorrect statement; there is nothing we have ever seen that would suggest that as a design motive on the part of Matti Suuronen and based on the Futuros we have seen in person we are not too sure they would float that well anyway.

 The Futuro makes a brief appearance in the music video "Even Though I Want To"; a Choice Video Services, Inc. Music Video Production for Pearl Clarkin.
-Given that the Victoria Clarkin owns the Futuro I am guessing there is a family relationship.
+Given that the Victoria Clarkin owns the Futuro we are guessing there is a family relationship.
 The Futuro appears briefly about a minute and ten seconds into the video.

-Finally, and appropriately as I am writing just a few days before Halloween, there is one final noteworthy comment on the RoadsideAmerica.com page; Lynne tells us that "At Halloween each year a large orange parachute, probably on loan from the nearby Pensacola Naval Air Station, transforms the UFO into a giant toothy pumpkin."
-After searching for a while I found this photo using Google Image search; the original page would not load so I am not sure where the photo came from so if you know it's origin please let me know so I can provide appropriate attribution.
+Finally, and appropriately as we are writing just a few days before Halloween, there is one final noteworthy comment on the RoadsideAmerica.com page; Lynne tells us that "At Halloween each year a large orange parachute, probably on loan from the nearby Pensacola Naval Air Station, transforms the UFO into a giant toothy pumpkin."
+After searching for a while we found this photo using Google Image search; the original page would not load so we are not sure where the photo came from so if you know it's origin please let us know so we can provide appropriate attribution.
 Thanks